As hard as the FBI tries, people’s rights keep getting in the way of their investigations!

 So the FBI would rather hide their, probably illegal, investigation tactics than prosecute a criminal suspected of crimes against children.

-It sort of makes you wonder just how far the FBI does go into illegal territory to investigate crimes.
+It sort of makes you wonder just how far the FBI does go into illegal territory to investigate and prosecute crimes.

 The fact that they use Geek Squad employees for illegal searches is just another piece of the puzzle.
 What other private companies is the FBI using to circumvent the rights of the accused?